Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

 \subsubsection{Real clinical dataset}

-{The real clinical data contained a total of $500$ LDCT image domain images with a pixel resolution of $512\times512$ and a projection domain of $720\times720$.
+{The real clinical data contained a total of $500$ LDCT projection data.
 These data were acquired using a GE scanner (Discovery CT750 HD) at $120$ $kVp$, $80$ $mAs$ and $1.25$ $mm$ slice thickness.
-In this paper, real clinical data were used only for testing to verify the generalizability and validity of this study in real LDCT.
-To be precise, real data were tested directly using models trained on the LIDC-IDRI dataset.}
+The work utilized only real data for testing, aiming to validate the scalability of generalization under realistic noise and low-energy spectrum conditions.
+This clinical data comes from publicly available low-dose data from LIDC-IDRI \cite{armato2011lung}.}